tbarker/5X-Crypto-Security-Guide/README.md

 - [Trezor Safe 5](https://trezor.io/trezor-safe-5-black-graphite)
 - [Ledger Shift](https://shop.ledger.com/products/ledger-flex/graphite)
 - [Keystone Pro](https://shop.keyst.one/products/keystone-3-pro)
-- 6 x **Steel Plates** (pick [something from here](https://jlopp.github.io/metal-bitcoin-storage-reviews/?ref=blog.lopp.net), but they're all Steel Plates 🙂)
+- 6 × **Steel Plates** (pick [something from here](https://jlopp.github.io/metal-bitcoin-storage-reviews/?ref=blog.lopp.net), but they're all Steel Plates 🙂)

 ### Signing Computers

-- 1 x Android Tablet
+- 1 × Android Tablet
-- 1 x Small iOS device
+- 1 × Small iOS device
-- 1 x **Spare Phone** (Cheap emergency backup device for wallet recovery and transactions.)
+- 1 × **Spare Phone** (Cheap emergency backup device for wallet recovery and transactions.)

 We will use your phone as the signing device for the **Day to Day** wallet to avoid an additional device.